jcordes73/3scale-toolbox-java/README.md

 In the future this will be configureable by the 3scale toolbox itself using the **config** command (NYI).

 ## Run

+The toolbox can be used to launch a single command or to run multiple commands in batch mode.

+### Standard mode
 To launch the 3scale toolbox execute

 	java -jar target/quarkus-app/quarkus-run.jar